sjoon-oh/nyscec3/README.md

 It is relatively easy to connect **/my** page(logging in) with the browser.
 The browser automatically generates encrypted parameter **E2** using Javascript, but pure Python script cannot do that.
 The process will be introduced in detail at the next section.

-The full source contains private user ID and passwords, so the source will not be set as open repository.
-However, there will be another version of NYSCEC2, that does not require any database and that can be run with Github Actions, which will be opened.
+The full NYSCEC2 source contains private user ID and passwords, so the source will not be set as open repository.
+NYSCEC3 does not contain any personal information, thus a user should set some parameters before using.
+They are,

+- config.py: Your YSCEC ID and password information.
+- smtp.py: Your SMTP service ID and password information.

 ## Requirements